 - Use small sips of water to take any medicines your physician has recommended you continue taking

 - Arrive on time

 These are general guidelines, every person and every case is different.
 Be sure to follow all instructions given to you by your doctor and/or surgeon prior to and on the day of your surgery.

 The Bonati Spine institute does not use general anesthesia.
 All surgical procedures involve conscious IV sedation and local anesthesia so that patients are comfortable and able to provide feedback during the procedure.
 While in the operating room, the surgical team will test and confirm that patients can complete a series of mobility exercises.

 After surgery, patients are moved to the post-operative care unit for observation and rest.
 They will have a consultation with their spine surgeon to determine if they need any additional procedures.
 Follow-up surgeries, if needed, are usually scheduled within a few days of the first surgery so that the swelling from the first procedure can subside.
 Patients will be given a regimen of walking therapy.

 Due to the smaller incision causing less damage to the tissues surrounding the spine, The Bonati Spine Procedures have a shorter, much less painful recovery.
 After a few days, office workers can return to work.
 For more active jobs, a return to full-time work is usually achieved after a few weeks.
 These are estimates as every patient recovers at a different rate.
 However, the recovery time for traditional open back surgery can take 3 months or longer.

 The success rate for sciatica at The Bonati Spine Institute is very high.
 The Bonati Spine Institute has achieved a 98% patient satisfaction rate.
-To learn more about how we may be able to help treat your sciatic pain, please contact our Tampa, FL or Las Vegas, NV spine center locations.
+To learn more about how we may be able to help treat your sciatic pain, please contact our Tampa, FL spine center location.